mitcsutt/Yarra-Traffic-Counts/src/global/components/card/README.md

 Card
 =====

-Card is used to create simple cards used to dislay information on
+Card is used to create simple cards used to display information on
 ******
 Props
 =====